-Haque et al. (2016) created a model of fetal risk based on a commercial laboratories experience with expanded carrier screening.
+Hague et al. (2016) created a model of fetal risk based on a commercial laboratories experience with ECS.
 From January 2012 to July 2015, the laboratory screened 346,790 individuals that were referred for testing by their healthcare provider.
-The expanded carrier screening test offered was for 110 genes, including 94 conditions categorized as severe or profound.
+The ECS panel test offered analyzed 110 genes including 94 conditions categorized as severe or profound.
 Two platforms were utilized.
-The first was a targeted genotyping platform for 417 known pathogenic variants, and the second was next generation sequencing for all genes.
+The first was targeted genotyping for 417 known pathogenic variants, and the second was NGS for all genes.
 Healthcare providers could select the testing platform and genes desired for their patient, so not all patients were screened for all conditions.
-Targeted genotyping was performed on 308,668 patients, and 47,590 carriers were identified, and 279 individuals were homozygous or compound heterozygotes.
-Next generation sequencing was completed on 38,122 individuals, and 11,088 people were carriers, and 124 were identified as homozygous or compound heterozygous.
+Targeted genotyping was performed on 308,668 patients, and 47,590 carriers were identified, of which 279 individuals were homozygous or compound heterozygous.
+NGS was completed on 38,122 individuals; of these, 11,088 individuals were carriers and 124 were identified as homozygous or compound heterozygous.
 Results were reviewed in the context of the participant gender and self-reported race/ethnicity.
-The largest racial mix in the study was "mixed or other

-Caucasian."
-The smallest group included in the analysis was SE Asian, although Finnish was the smallest overall and excluded from the final analysis due to small numbers.
-The authors utilized the results of both platforms to estimate the carrier frequency by ethnic group, and then modeled the carrier frequency, carrier couple frequency for couples of the same ethnicity, and resulting fetal risk.
-Based on the model, the authors then compared the detection rate of potential at risk couples for diseases included in current professional carrier screening guidelines against the detection rate of all profound and severe diseases in the expanded carrier screening panel.
-When hemoglobinopathy genes are excluded from analysis, African Americans were noted to have 18% of profound or severe recessive diseases covered by guidelines, and 82% were outside of guidelines, with a calculated cumulative risk of 1 in 1,741 to have a fetus affected by any profound/severe condition in the study.
-The Ashkenazi Jewish group had 45% within guidelines, and 55% outside of quidelines with a modeled fetal risk on 1 in 255.
-Mixed or other Caucasian had 32% within quidelines, and 68% outside of guidelines with a modeled fetal risk on 1 in 649.
-The authors conclude that current guidelines do not perform equally well between self-reported ethnic groups, and currently target diseases prevalent in European populations.
-Expanded carrier screening may identify couples at risk for other conditions that are important in a diverse population.
-Limitations identified for the study include the use of an artificial construct to calculate disease frequencies and fetal resulsi from random mating within an ethnic group.
+The largest racial mix in the study was "mixed or other Caucasian."
+The smallest group included in the analysis was Southeast Asian; Finnish was the smallest overall and was excluded from the final analysis due to small numbers.
+The authors used the results of both platforms to estimate carrier frequency by ethnic group, then modeled the carrier frequency, carrier couple frequency for couples of the same ethnicity, and resulting fetal risk.
+Based on the model, the authors then compared the detection rate of potential atrisk couples for diseases included in current professional society carrier screening guidelines against the detection rate of all profound and severe diseases in the ECS panel.
+When hemoglobinopathy genes are excluded from analysis, African Americans were noted to have 18% risk of profound or severe recessive diseases covered by guidelines, and 82% risk outside of guidelines, with a calculated cumulative risk of one in 1,741 to have a fetus affected by any profound/severe condition in the study.
+The AJ group had 45% risk within guidelines and 55% risk outside of guidelines with a modeled fetal risk of one in 255.
+Mixed or other Caucasian had 32% risk within guidelines, and 68% risk outside of guidelines with a modeled fetal risk of one in 649.
+The authors conclude that current guidelines do not perform equally well between selfreported ethnic groups, and currently target diseases prevalent in European populations.
+ECS may identify couples at risk for other conditions that are important in a diverse population.
+Limitations identified for the study include the use of an artificial construct to calculate disease frequencies and fetal results from random mating within an ethnic group.
 Disease frequencies in the general population might vary when compared to the population referred for genetic testing by a healthcare provider.
 The model does not fully address the racial/ethnic admixture possible in the study population or in real world reproductive pairing.
-Prospective studies comparing current standard of care with expanded carrier screening are needed before expanded carrier screening is fully adopted.
+Prospective studies comparing current standard of care with ECS are needed before ECS is fully adopted.